-Rich in taste and amazingly delicious, expect this paleo keto eggnog to vary a bit from the standard holiday one!
-To start up the holiday cheer, I’ve got certainly one of my favorites: incredibly creamy and silky keto sugar-free eggnog.
+Rich in taste and amazingly delicious, expect this paleo keto eggnog to vary slightly from the standard holiday one!
+To start up the holiday cheer, I’ve certainly got one of my favorites: incredibly creamy and silky keto sugar-free eggnog.

 If you have a taste similar to mine, its taste will undoubtedly be enough to bring you back once again to Christmas past.
 However, certainly not in A Christmas Carol’s Ebenezer Scrooge type of way!